JacobStephens2/wadadliflarecatering.com/private/specification.md

 On the home page, the user should be able to see red, green, and blue without having to scroll.

 The hero section on the home page should have images that automatically change, to show the visitor different foods that Chef Jamie makes and caters (like on https://www.kristinascatering.com).
+The user should be able to click somewhere to get the carousel to go to the next or previous image.

+## Contact Page
+The message send status message should appear at the top of the page after the user sends a message, this way they don't need to scroll down to see what happened after submission.

+The email the contact form sends should have the reply to address as the email which was entered into the contact form, making it easy to reply to whoever filled out the contact form.

+# Mobile View
+The menu should be completely visible when opened on a mobile display.